codedentwickler/kanyinsola-site/content/resume.md

 **Google (London, UK)**
 June 2020 – Present

 Working on Android Platform development with a focus on time systems and platform APIs.
 Led the design and development of the *TrustedTime API*, which provides accurate timestamps to over 3 billion Android devices and was featured on the official *Android Developers Blog*.
 Contributed to the COVID *Exposure Notifications app*, leading key feature development including the self-report flow and Material You design adoption.
-Provide org-wide mentorship and knowledge sharing.

 ### Mobile Software Engineer
 **Moniepoint Group (Lagos, Nigeria)**